Armonica/architecture/README.md

+  NOTE:

-    NOTE: For the moment I'm alone on this trip, so if you're waiting to use this is clearly too soon.
+    For the moment I'm alone on this trip, so if you're waiting to use this is clearly too soon.

+    I'm searching for people that think this trip is relevant and wants to participate.

+    Lets try thinking the same way.

 # TOC